opendatalab/PDF-Extract-Kit/README.md

 | **Reading Order** | Sort and concatenate discrete text paragraphs                                    | Coming Soon!                  |

 ## News and Updates
+- `2024.10.17` 🎉🎉🎉 We are excited to announce that the more accurate and faster layout detection model, [DocLayout-YOLO](https://github.com/opendatalab/DocLayout-YOLO), has been officially integrated into `PDF-Extract-Kit 1.0`.
+Please refer to the [layout detection algorithm documentation](https://pdf-extract-kit.readthedocs.io/en/latest/algorithm/layout_detection.html) for usage instructions!
 - `2024.10.10` 🎉🎉🎉 The official release of `PDF-Extract-Kit 1.0`, rebuilt with modularity for more convenient and flexible model usage!
 Please switch to the [release/0.1.1](https://github.com/opendatalab/PDF-Extract-Kit/tree/release/0.1.1) branch for the old version.
 - `2024.08.01` 🎉🎉🎉 Added the [StructEqTable](demo/TabRec/StructEqTable/README_TABLE.md) module for table content extraction.
 Welcome to use it!
 - `2024.07.01` 🎉🎉🎉 We released `PDF-Extract-Kit`, a comprehensive toolkit for high-quality PDF content extraction, including `Layout Detection`, `Formula Detection`, `Formula Recognition`, and `OCR`.